NidzamuddinMuzakki/go-lib-common/errors/README.md

     sql, args, err := ToSql(query)
 	if err != nil {
-        // will wrap error from recon.ToSql() and will get the stack trace
+        // will wrap error from squirrel.ToSql() and will get the stack trace
         // will be usefull when you need to know who is the caller return nil, 0, liberrors.Wrap(err, ErrSQLQueryBuilder)
 	}